The word chiropractic comes from a combination of the Greek words kheiro and praktikos meaning ‘done by hand’.

 How does chiropractic work?

 Chiropractic recognises that your body has a powerful ability to deal with and heal various knocks, bumps and injuries, as well as to detoxify and destroy the day-to-day poisons and bugs that you encounter all the time.
 This healing ability is organised and co-ordinated by your nervous system: the brain and spinal cord, together with all the nerves that connect the spinal cord to every single cell in your body.
 There are times when your nervous system becomes compromised; this can be due to malfunctioning in the bony system that protects your brain and spinal cord.
 So, if the normal movement in your skull, spinal column or pelvis is disrupted, this can cause interference with the associated nervous system structures.
-This is known as a chiropractic subluxation, and can affect any part of your body, preventing you from feeling and functioning to the best of your ability.

 The centre houses the existing Doctors of Chiropractic: